-Applicants should submit a 1-page pre-Proposal (by email to Kim.Burchell@stfc.ukri.org and chloe.woodcock@stfc.ukri.org) for consideration in consultation with the AGP Chairs.
+Applicants should submit a 1-page pre-Proposal (by email) to Kim.Burchell@stfc.ukri.org for consideration in consultation with the AGP Chairs.
 The pre-proposal should include the following

-- An explanation of the circumstances, why a New Applicant proposal is appropriate, and how the proposal matches the eligibility criteria set out above. - A description of all current support (starter package etc.). - A brief description of the nature and strength of the scientific case that would be described in full if permission for a full Proposal is given. - An indication of the requested resources and duration. - The pre-proposal should be accompanied by a brief letter from the Head of Department confirming the employment status and timing.
+• An explanation of the circumstances, why a New Applicant proposal is appropriate, and how the proposal matches the eligibility criteria set out above.

+- A description of all current support (starter package etc.). - A brief description of the nature and strength of the scientific case that would be described in full if permission for a full Proposal is given. - An indication of the requested resources and duration. - The pre-proposal should be accompanied by a brief letter from the Head of Department confirming the employment status and timing.
 In addition, where a department holds an existing Consolidated or Consortium grant an explanation must be given of why the new member of staff's research cannot be supported using the spending flexibility allowed within the existing grant.

-If the case for funding is considered to be potentially a high priority, Applicants will be advised to submit a full Proposal for consideration by the AGP at the next announced closing date.
+If the case for funding is considered to be potentially a high priority, Applicants will be advised of when to submit a full Proposal (normally at the next announced closing date) for consideration by the AGP.

-A New Applicant full proposal should follow the guidance provided for Consolidated/Consortium grants, but noting the following differences:
+A New Applicant full proposal should follow the guidance provided (this includes the requirement to describe Impact within your case for support) for Consolidated/Consortium grants, but noting the following differences:

 - A maximum of 1 page is permitted to describe the programme in the group, or department, setting.
-(Page limit is not transferable to other sections.) - All resources should be justified in the Project case for support with no separate section for cross-cutting resources - A Gantt chart is NOT required
+(Page limit is not transferable to other sections.) - All resources should be justified in the Project case for support with no separate section for cross-cutting resources